 1. How Often You Travel

-If you’re someone who travels often for business or pleasure, you’ll want to pick out a plan that is long-term and includes coverage for medical expenses, cancelled trips, loss of income, and more.
-If you’re someone who only travels occasionally, you may want to pick out a shorter-term plan that includes limited coverage.
+If you travel frequently for business or pleasure, selecting a long-term travel insurance plan with coverage for medical expenses, cancelled trips, loss of income, and more should be top of mind.
+Those who only travel occasionally may want to consider shorter-term plans that offer limited protections.

 2. Do You Speak The Local Language?